Employee Frequently Asked Questions

 Lewis' fund selections are made by a 'Penson Fund Committee' who meet every month to monitor the ongoing suitability and performance of each fun, recommending changes to the Trustees where necessary.

 Yes, details of your username and password will be provided to you in your Welcome letter.
-From the Client CTC Portal you can access your valuation, transactions, contributions, communications, scheme documents, change your password and update your expression of wish.
+From TLWPT Client Portal you can access your valuation, transactions, contributions, communications, scheme documents, change your password and update your expression of wish.

 - Leave your individual account invested in the scheme until you decide to start drawing retirement benefits;